 The basic concept underpinning the international admission of vehicles in ATMF is the equivalence between EU technical requirements, as set out in TSIs, and OTIF technical requirements, as set out in equivalent UTPs.
-If these sets of rules are complete, fully equivalent and do not contain open points, then a vehicle which meets the TSI requirements and is authorised in the EU will also be deemed to be authorised outside the EU and vice versa.
-The principle is illustrated in the diagram below.
+The objective is to ensure that if these sets of rules are complete, fully equivalent and do not contain open points related to the technical compatibility with the network, then a vehicle which will also be deemed to be authorised outside the EU and vice versa.
+The principle is illustrated in the following diagram.